Shri-shti/Docker_on_EC2/README.md

 Usage
 -----
 - With Docker installed on your EC2 instance, you can now use Docker to run and manage containers.
-For example, you can pull and run the official Nextcloud Docker image, host web applications, databases, and more.
+For example, you can pull and run the official OS Docker image, host web applications, databases, and more.
 - Before using Docker, ensure you have the appropriate Docker image you want to run and the necessary configurations for your specific use case.

 Additional Notes